Majors and Minors

 You can declare the minor by filling out a change of program form; you do not need approval from the DUS.

 What research opportunities are available to History major?

 Research is present in all our courses, from our introductory courses to our Honors program.
 We aim to help all our students develop their research skills: formulating their own analytical questions, locating and describing relevant sources, and articulating their own original arguments.
 In most of our courses, students also engage critically with the work of other scholars.
 In our upper-level courses, and especially in our Honors program, students develop substantial individual research projects.
 Many of our Faculty work with History majors through GUROP (Georgetown Undergraduate Research Opportunities Program); some of our majors also develop individual research projects for which they have obtained Raines or Kalorama Fellowships (at times, these projects have then formed the basis for Senior Honors theses).

 From whom can I request more information about the History major and minor?

 All faculty members in the Department will be happy to talk with you about the major in history.
-The Director of Undergraduate Studies, Professor Amy Leonard, is the person coordinating the major program as a whole, and can be reached at 77831 or at Amy.Leonard@georgetown.edu.
+The Director of Undergraduate Studies, Professor Amy Leonard, coordinates the major program as a whole.
 Her office is 612 in ICC and she welcomes all visitors.
 Click here to make an appointment.

-You may also contact the a current History major:
+You may also contact a current History major: